lisophorm/LuckyShared/NOTES-JOE.md

 **SCRIPTS**: I prefer to keep open 2 CMD and have react and node run separately.
 I could have use concurrently and a single script but I cannot see properly the console logs
-I have put in root a dummy **deploy.sh** meznt to run with the shell. **I use the Ubuntu shell on windows**
+I have put in root a dummy **deploy.sh** meznt to run with the shell. **I use the Ubuntu shell on windows** Also I haven't made a proper build that moves folder around but the structure is there

 **REDUX** I have used the latest, so I handle with redux both the API calls and the calls to the state.
 Here as an example I have added some veriables to the state